I should not have taken the pill.

 “Yeah, well if you’d stand up straight and stop acting like a freak, you’d look like a goddamn movie star.
 You’re exotic, sweet pea.
 People get plastic surgery to get cheekbones like yours and end up looking like weird cat people.”

-Billie was a relentless bullshit artist, and the exotic bit pissed me off.
+Billie was a master bullshit artist.
+And the exotic bit pissed me off.

-I had once seen a smeared, sepia-toned photo of Inuit children plucked from the Arctic and thrust into the Great Exhibition at the World’s Fair, hoodless and dark-skinned in a sea of white faces, and I felt a sudden rare kinship with those exotic little cousins.
-At home on the island, everyone knew me, and I rarely considered how I might look to other people.
-But here, thrust into a crowd of American glitterati, I felt myself as other: Canadian, indigenous, nonsensically tall, a shabby imposter, a scribbler of cartoons.
+I had seen sepia-toned photos of Inuit children plucked from the Arctic and thrust into the Great Exhibition at the World’s Fair, hooded and dark-skinned in a sea of white faces, and I felt a sudden kinship with those exotic little cousins.
+At home on the island, everyone knew me, and I rarely considered my appearance, certainly not my origins.
+But here, thrust into a crowd of North America’s finest, I felt myself as other: indigenous, nonsensically tall, a shabby imposter, a scribbler of cartoons.
 I was suddenly self-conscious of my mother’s features—high cheekbones and wide mouth—only loosely assembled with Pops’s green eyes and overly serious expression.
-I was neither one thing or another, like odds and ends from a discount store.
+Neither one thing or the other.
 And at five-foot-ten in bare feet, I was a tree in heels.
-My hair had been cropped short for the trip and still alarmed me.
-On the advice of Lucy Edenshaw, Huna Island’s only hairdresser (and full-time alpaca farmer) bangs I’d hidden behind for most of my twenty-eight years were now gone, along with the thick black braid, replaced by a short cut that Lucy claimed would frame my face better.
-Lucy liked it, but I felt like Mowgli the wolf boy in drag.

 “Now here . . .”
-Billie leaned down and picked up Pierre, putting him in my arms, his faux-emerald-studded collar also chosen by Billie to match my dress.
+Billie leaned down and picked up Pierre, putting him in my arms again, his faux-emerald-studded collar also chosen by Billie to match my dress.
 “Pierre needs you to be strong.
 This is how we pay for his kibble.”

 “How much kibble are you getting out of this, I wonder?”